Secured credit and unsecured credit are types of credit that are very different in terms of risk to consumers and lenders.

 Depending on how you define the types, there are 3-4 general categories when it comes to types of credit.

 Revolving credit is a form of credit with which you can “revolve” or carry a balance each month.
 You are assigned a credit limit that you can charge up to and you make a payment each month.
 Interests will typically be charged if you carry a balance from month to month.
 Credit cards and lines of credit are the most common types of revolving credit accounts.
+Charge cards are similar to credit cards, except the balance must be paid in full every month.
+Service credit includes accounts with your service providers, such as utilities, cell phone service, etc. These are considered credit accounts because the service is provided before you pay the bill.
+Installment credit is a loan of a specific amount of money that you pay back in regular payments of the same amount over a certain period of time.
+Types of installment loans include car loans, mortgages, student loans, etc.

 Credit Karma simplifies the categories to 3 types of credit:

-Open credit (includes charge cards)
+Revolving credit Open credit (includes charge cards) Installment credit

 Examples of Revolving Credit